MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

     It is not recommended to use this technique as the inner structs can't be used anywhere else.
     Anonymous inner union definitions are tricky and are not officially supported yet.
-There are workarounds to that problem, which are discussed in the API documentation of :class:`Sequence`.
+There are workarounds to that problem, which are discussed in the API documentation of :class:`~caterpillar.model.Sequence`.

 Union
 ^^^^^

 Internally constructing unions in the library poses challenges.
-The current implementation uses the predefined behavior of the :class:`Sequence` class for union types.
+The current implementation uses the predefined behavior of the :class:`~caterpillar.model.Sequence` class for union types.
 It selects the field with the greatest length as its representational size. *Unions*, much like *BitFields*, must store a static size.
 In essence, they behave similarly to C unions.